 Will interest in online shopping grow even after the pandemic?

-Thanks to lockdowns, the interest in online shopping has logically increased by up to several billion dollars abroad in 2021 and over 2 billion euros in Slovakia.
-Whether this will remain 100% cannot be predicted, but during the two years of the pandemic, the online space has evolved and adapted to the situation so that the entire online purchasing process is as fast and convenient as possible.
+Thanks to lockdowns, interest in online shopping has logically increased.
+E-commerce sales increased by up to several billion dollars abroad in 2021 and over 2 billion EUR in Slovakia.
+Whether this will remain 100% cannot be predicted.
+Still, during the two years of the pandemic, the online space has evolved and adapted to the situation so that the entire online purchasing process is as fast and convenient as possible.

 How to attract e-shop visitors?